Enrique Álvarez Córdova

-Enrique Álvarez Córdova (March 4, 1930, San Salvador – November 27, 1980, San Salvador) was a politician and statesman of El Salvador.
+Enrique Álvarez Córdova (4 March 1930 – 27 November 1980) was a politician and statesman of El Salvador.

 Biography

 Enrique was the son of one of El Salvador's ruling families.
 He was intelligent, charismatic and wealthy.
 His mother was surnamed Córdova.

 Álvarez attended Rutgers University in New Brunswick, New Jersey.
 During his time there he was involved in Kappa Sigma (Gamma Upsilon).

 After a frustrated attempt to be a Salvadoran "New Dealer," attempting to implement agrarian reform as El Salvador's minister of agriculture and cattle raising, Álvarez dramatically changed course and joined the Democratic Revolutionary Front (Frente Democrático Revolucionário or FDR).

-Death
+Kidnapping and death

-On November 27th, 1980, Álvarez and five other FDR directors were kidnapped from a meeting in El Salvador's capital, San Salvador.
-According to the November 29th, 1980 issue of El Diario de Hoy cited by former Dartmouth researcher John W. Lamperti, their bodies were discovered outside the capital on November 28th.
+On 27 November 1980, Álvarez and five other FDR directors were kidnapped from a meeting in El Salvador's capital, San Salvador.
+According to the 29 November 1980, issue of El Diario de Hoy cited by former Dartmouth researcher John W. Lamperti, their bodies were discovered outside the capital on 28 November.
 Enrique himself had "sustained twelve bullet wounds: ten in the back, one in the head and one in the arm, plus three other wounds in the back."